 The Research and Development Projects Credit was essentially replaced by the Strategic Research and Development Credit.
 However, the Strategic Research and Development Credit may not be used to offset or reduce Severance Tax liability.
 Although no new Research and Development Projects Credit may be earned, taxpayers that gained entitlement to the credit prior to the termination date of December 31, 2002 retained that entitlement and may apply the credit until the original multi-year entitlement (i.e., up to ten years) has been exhausted.
-Thus, this credit will remain a tax expenditure for several years.
+Claims for this credit should be \$0 for Tax Years 2013 and beyond.